 Chief Technology Officer

-Hoi-Kwong Lo is a world-renowned visionary specializing in quantum technologies.
+Hoi-Kwong Lo is CTO and co-founder at Quantum Bridge.
 He is a highly cited author and inventor.
 He is co-inventor of the all-photonic quantum repeater and ranks as one of the world’s top five most productive and impactful authors in quantum cryptography.
 Hoi-Kwong formerly held positions with Hewlett-Packard and MagiQ Technologies and serves as Professor of Physics and Electrical and Computer Engineering at the University of Toronto.
 He holds a B.A. in Mathematics from Cambridge University and a Ph.D. in Physics from Caltech.